francispotter/busy-mirror/README.md

 busy pop errands
 ```

 A task can have no tags, one tag, or more than one tag.
-If it has tags, the first tag is considered to be its "project" for the purposes of the `start` command.

-The `start` command is used to start work on a project.
-If an argument is passed to the command, that's the chosen project.
-Otherwise the chosen project is the project of the current task.
-The command basically combines steps:

-- Calls `activate --today` so the active task list is up-to-date
-- Calls `pop` on the project
-- Calls `list` on the project

 ## Editing the tasks directly with the `manage` command